Handy Japanese: A Few Key Phrases

-Slipping in a little “otsukare-sama desu” instead of “sayonara” (many natives do not use “sayonara” nowadays—it is quite old-fashioned, and its usage is almost limited to class-room situations) will make you sound more like a natural Japanese speaker.
+Slipping in a little “otsukare-sama desu” instead of “sayonara” will make you sound more like a natural Japanese speaker.
+(Many native Japanese do not use “sayonara” nowadays — it is quite old-fashioned, and its usage is almost limited to classroom situations.)

 Commonly used situations: Everywhere, especially business.

-Example situation: Asking someone a favor; the finishing line of an e-mail; introducing yourself to someone
+Example situations: Asking someone a favor; the finishing line of an e-mail; introducing yourself to someone.